MARTHA KEMPE - HEAD OF SCHOOLS

 Nicolette was born and raised in Maine, and calls the Greater Portland area home.
 After graduating from the University of Southern Maine with a BA in English, she soon found herself in the non-profit world and never looked back.
 Prior to joining Wayfinder Schools, Nicolette worked for various non-profits including Spurwink Services and Project Bread in Boston.
 Her passion for helping others is the driving force behind her work and she's excited to be part of a team that makes a difference in the lives of Maine’s youth.
 When not in the office, Nicolette enjoys checking out new restaurants, meeting up with friends, traveling to new places, hiking, cooking, and spending time with her husband, daughter, and dog Sadie.

-Erica Gates – Associate Program Director
+Erica Gates – Director of Passages Program

 Erica was born and raised in Maine.
 She holds a Master’s Degree in Counselor Education from The University of Maine and has spent many years working with teens in the counseling and education fields as a therapist, classroom teacher, guidance counselor, coach, swimming instructor, and raft guide.
 Erica has been a teacher for several years but can’t express how excited she is to be working with the staff and students at Wayfinder Schools.
 Erica feels this teaching opportunity will give her the opportunity to build a relationship with her students that will allow her to watch each of them grow and succeed.
 In her free time, Erica enjoys kayaking, hiking, skiing, sewing, and spending time with her family.
 One of her favorite quotes is: “Unless someone like you cares a whole awful lot, nothing is going to get better.
 It’s not.” – Dr. Seuss